-- 16. It follows, therefore, that the normal approach to determining the sanction to be imposed in a particular case should be to: - a. assess the nature and seriousness of the Misconduct found by the Tribunal (paragraphs 17 to 21); - b. identify the sanction (including the range within which any Fine might fall) or combination of sanctions that the Tribunal considers potentially appropriate having regard to the Misconduct identified at (a) above (paragraphs 22 to 48);

-- c. consider any relevant aggravating or mitigating circumstances and how those circumstances affect the level of sanction under consideration (paragraph 49 to 55); - d. consider any further adjustment necessary to achieve the appropriate deterrent effect (see paragraphs 56 and 57); - e. consider whether a discount for admissions or settlement is appropriate (paragraphs 58 to 63); - f. decide which sanction(s) to order and the level/duration of the sanction(s) where appropriate; and - g. give an explanation at each of the six stages above, sufficient to enable the parties and the public to understand the Tribunal's conclusions.
+- 18. It follows, therefore, that the normal approach to determining the sanction to be imposed in a particular case should be to: - a. assess the nature and seriousness of the Misconduct found by the Tribunal (paragraphs 20 to 23); - b. identify the sanction or combination of sanctions that the Tribunal considers potentially appropriate having regard to the Misconduct identified at (a) above (paragraphs 25 to 56); - c. consider any relevant aggravating or mitigating circumstances and how those circumstances affect the level of sanction under consideration (paragraph 57 to 62); - d. consider any further adjustment necessary to achieve the appropriate deterrent effect (paragraphs 63 and 64); - e. consider whether a discount for admissions or settlement is appropriate (paragraphs 65 to 71); and - f. decide which sanction(s) to order and the level/duration of the sanction(s) where appropriate. - 19.
+Tribunals should ensure that their decisions give reasons which indicate what view they have reached on the matters above and why.